NeilR9/cse_598_capstone_proposal/README.md

 # Math Definition Assistant RAG Baseline

 This is the runnable RAG baseline program that serves as the non-agentic program for the adaptive and dynamic context-engineering for Agentic RAG capstone.
 It answers conceptual math and statistics questions from a local corpus of definitions, formulas, comparisons, and examples.
+The current repository contains the runnable non-agentic baseline used as the starting point for this research.
+The baseline performs a single fixed Top-K vector retrieval followed by one LLM call.
+The future adaptive system will extend this pipeline with relevance and sufficiency evaluation, adaptive retrieval, context construction and transformation, context compression, and other context-engineering decisions if necessary such as additiona, refined  context retrieval depending on the evaluations within the process made.

 ```text
 User question